 Berhampur is located in the Ganjam district of Orissa, and has been nicknamed as the city of silk.
 Berhampur is one of the largest and also oldest cities of Orissa.
 The cultural backdrop that creates the unique experience today is attributed to its past.

 The intricate silk sarees called the Berhampur patta is a souvenir that is unique and reminiscent of the many influences that make the city what it is today.
 Handloom and jewellery showrooms dot the landscape of the city.

-Berhampur offers a beach lovers retreat like never before.
+Berhampur offers a beach lover's retreat like never before.
 The sights and sounds include much more than just the same old sun, sand and surf.
-Temples, culture, cuisine and theater all unique to Berhampur make for a vacation that is beyond the bounds of a few days on the beach.
-Tourism in Berhampur is a versatile entity that offers a little getaway for every individuals dream.
+Temples, culture, cuisine and theatre are all unique to Berhampur and make for a vacation that is worthwhile.
+Tourism in Berhampur is a versatile entity that offers a little getaway for every individual.

 The best time to visit Berhampur would be between October and June when the weather is pleasant.

 How To Reach Berhampur

 Berhampur is well connected to most of the major cities in India either by road, air or railway.
 The closest airport is in Bhubaneswar and it is well connected by both railways and roadways to Berhampur.